 If you're not a fan of turkey, you don't have to force yourself to have them just because it's Christmas!
-It's our second year living with Covid-19 restrictions still in place going into the end of the year, our Christmas meals will have to be downsized.
+It's our second year living with Covid-19 restrictions but that doesn't mean we should give up on celebrating Christmas!
 We think that seafood is a good option to have for fuss-free, quick prep for cosy celebrations.
 Here's our list of Christmas dish ideas that may be more palatable and manageable (without having to eat leftovers for days after Christmas Day).

 1. Baked salmon in foil

 Photo credits: Westhaven/ NZ Cockle

 Yet another easy dish that is presentable, easy to put together and guaranteed to be popular.
 Check out the recipe here (we've tried it, it's really yummy).
 Get your clams from here.
 Best thing about frozen clams is that they come already cleaned and are quick to thaw, reducing prep time tremendously.

 Hamachi collars are still getting discovered by households in Singapore but those who've discovered it swear by it and always have a pack or two in their freezer.
 Collars of big fishes are wonderfully oily, soft, and easy to eat.
 Get the recipe here and get the hamachi collars here!